eccenca/cmem-plugin-reason/README.md

 If enabled along with the "Validate OWL2 profiles" parameter, the valid profiles and ontology IRI is taken from the config port input (parameters "valid_profiles" and "ontology_graph_iri") instead of from running the validation in the plugin.
-The valid profiles input is a comma-separated string (e.g. "Full,DL").the ontology IRI and list of valid profiles is taken from the config port input, without validating the ontology against the profiles in the plugin.
-If the "Validate OWL2 profiles" parameter is enabled in the "Validate" plugin, it can be directly connected to the input of the "Reason" plugin.
+The valid profiles input is a comma-separated string (e.g. "Full,DL").

 ### Add ontology graph import to result graph